ckgresla/website/pages/ponderings.md

 13. What additional good could a human-computer interface like NeuralLink provide when have **VIM**?

-14. If the human mind does “compression” is that process a part of the standard library for "Homo Sapiens" or is it unique to each individual?
+14. If the human mind does "compression" is that process a part of the standard library for "Homo Sapiens" or is it unique to each individual?
 Basically, do our brains use the same file extensions?

 15. What is the viscosity of the Sun?
 Is it like a giant ball of magma, or closer to a ball of lightning?